 Currently, Kara, Superman's cousin, has resurfaced to become well-hallowed once again.
 The mid-rift has been preserved and her costume reflects a more traditional color scheme with some slight variations.
 And variations exist in even her current costume from artist to artist.
-It was a little rough going for her at the beginning, but she's become just as lovable as ever.
+It was a little rough going for her at the beginning, but she became just as lovable as ever.
 That said, Peter David's version of Matrix continues to sell extremely well in collected and Comixology editions.

 One should expect, though, that it's only a matter of time before we begin to see Supergirl giving up her current look, the moment she (or the book's artist) feels it's "outdated" in any way.

 I'm pleased that the upcoming CBS television version of Supergirl (Melissa Benoist) has retained a semblance of Supergirl's classic costume.
 Also, check out how many signature items this costume shares with the Helen Slater version (belt, panel in front of skirt, red skirt, blue top, etc.).
 I will admit I'm only mildly bothered that this version doesn't share the stylized "S" shield of the current Superman (Man of Steel, Henry Cavill) - but check out those boots - super cool!

 Again, I hope you enjoyed this complete waste of time - I sure did!